The Import module allows you to upload data into an Application via a .csv file.

 Generally speaking when you get an import error message it is due to the data format.

 - Make sure the Date Fields are formatted correctly.
 Refer to Guidelines For Importing Dates for instructions.

-- Fields with discrete options such as Select fields need to match exactly to a predefined record in the system, including spaces.
-If you have a risk select in LogicGate with "Low", "Medium" and "High", if you try to load a value that is "High " from the CSV it will error.
+- Fields with discrete options such as Select Fields need to match exactly to a predefined Record in the system, including spaces.
+If you have a Risk Select Field in Risk Cloud with "Low", "Medium" and "High", if you try to load a value that is "High " from the CSV it will error.